ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 ## Secure with HTTPS

 HTTPS encryption requires signed certificates to be stored and accessed.
-Below the {{site.data.keyword.cloudcerts_long}} will be provisioned.
-Then the Identity and Access Management (IAM) service authorization is configured.
+Below the {{site.data.keyword.cloudcerts_long}} will be provisioned to order or import, then manage the certificate.
+Then the Identity and Access Management (IAM) service authorization is configured to allow read access.

 ### Create and authorize a {{site.data.keyword.cloudcerts_short}} instance